rockroman/PP3_The_Coach/README.md

 12. I want user to easily and intuitevly navigates troughout program
 13. I want user to be guided and informed how to make valid inputs
 14. I want user to be able to personalize his experience and inputs
-15. I want user to have clear feedback of inputs
+15. I want user to have clear feedback from  inputs
 16. I want user details to be stored and retrieved on demand into the database
 17. I want user to have option to exit the program
 18. I want user to know the final result